FAQs

 In order to dispose of hazardous chemicals safely, contact your local council.
 Some hazardous chemicals include:

-Yes – as long as your driveway is at least 3 metres wide and can accommodate a normal truck with a 9 cubic metre skip bin.
-There should be no low-hanging trees, power lines or anything that could get in the way of access and placement of the skip bin.
+Yes.
+As long as your driveway is at least 3 metres wide and can accommodate a normal truck with a 9 cubic metre skip bin.
+There should be no low-hanging trees, power lines, or anything else that could get in the way of access and placement of the skip bin.

 If you think there could be a problem regarding access, your supplier will offer you some solutions if you contact them directly and can usually send a smaller truck.